-Optimization problems involving multiple and conflicting objectives have been traditionally handled by combining the objectives into a scalar function and, next, solving the equivalent singleoptimization problem to identify the best-compromise solution.
+Optimization problems involving multiple and conflicting objectives have been traditionally handled by combining the objectives into a scalar function and, next, solving the equivalent single-optimization problem to identify the best-compromise solution.
 The combination schemes, usually referred to as aggregating functions, are the oldest mathematical programming approaches, since they originate from the Kuhn-Tucker conditions for non-dominated solutions (Cohon, 1978, pp. 77-82).
-The characteristics of the optimal solution are expressed using multipliers (e.g. weighting method), target-values (e.g., goal-programming, goal-attainment and ε -constraint methods) or priorities (e.g. lexicographic ordering).
-By changing the arguments of the aggregating function (e.g., the weighting coefficients), one can obtain alternative solutions from the Pareto set.
+The characteristics of the optimal solution are expressed using multipliers (e.g. the weighting method), targetvalues (e.g. goal-programming, goal-attainment and ε -constraint methods) or priorities (e.g. lexicographic ordering).
+By changing the arguments of the aggregating function (e.g. the weighting coefficients), one can obtain alternative solutions from the Pareto set.

-The above approach to multiobjective optimization has some serious disadvantages.
+The above approach to multi-objective optimization has some serious disadvantages.
 The major problems are its subjectivity (e.g. in choosing weights) and the fact that it hides the competitions among the conflicting criteria.
-Additionally, a step-by-step approximation of representative trade-offs is computationally inefficient or even, in case of non-convex Pareto fronts, infeasible.
+Additionally, a stepby-step approximation of representative trade-offs is computationally inefficient or even, in the case of non-convex Pareto fronts, infeasible.
 Finally, when incommensurate criteria are involved, the use of aggregation schemes without appropriate scaling results in extremely rough response surfaces.

-2.3 Multiobjective evolutionary algorithms (MOEAs)
+2.3 Multi-objective evolutionary algorithms (MOEAs)

-Evolutionary algorithms (EAs) are well-established tools for handling non-linear optimization problems of any complexity.
+Evolutionary algorithms (EAs) are well-established tools for handling nonlinear optimization problems of any complexity.
 Their key feature is the parallel search of the feasible space, through a set (population) of randomly generated points that evolves on the basis of stochastic transition schemes, e.g. the genetic operators.
-Their multiobjective versions aim to spread the population along the Pareto front, instead of converging around a single optimum.
-For this purpose, some essential adaptations are implemented to the original selection mechanisms of EAs, by assigning dummy fitness values to the individuals, to guide the search mechanism towards well-distributed non-dominated solutions.
+Their multi-objective versions aim to spread the population along the Pareto front instead of converging around a single optimum.
+For this purpose, some essential adaptations are implemented with the original selection mechanisms of EAs, by assigning dummy fitness values to the individuals, to guide the search mechanism towards welldistributed non-dominated solutions.

-Early multiobjective evolutionary attempts appeared in the mid-1980s.
-The first is the Vector Evaluated Genetic Algorithm (VEGA) by Shaffer (1984), where the population is divided into subsets, each one evolving according to a different criterion; thus, for a problem with m objectives, m subpopulations of size N/m each are generated, assuming a population of N points.
+Early multi-objective evolutionary attempts appeared in the mid-1980s.
+The first is the Vector Evaluated Genetic Algorithm (VEGA) by Shaffer (1984), where the population is divided into sub-sets, each one evolving according to a different criterion; thus, for a problem with m objectives, m sub-populations, each of size N/m, are generated, assuming a population of N points.
 These sub-populations are then shuffled together to get a new population, on which the genetic operators are employed.
-However, clear Pareto approaches (commonly referred as first generation techniques), using the dominance concept, were developed in the mid-1990s.
+However, clear Pareto approaches (commonly referred as firstgeneration techniques), using the dominance concept, were developed in the mid-1990s.
 The most representative were the Multi-Objective Genetic Algorithm (MOGA; Fonseca & Fleming, 1993), the Nondominated Sorting Genetic Algorithm (NSGA; Srinivas & Deb, 1994) and the Niched-Pareto Genetic Algorithm (NPGA; Horn et al., 1994).
-Their common strategy involves the assignment of dummy fitness functions on the basis of Pareto ranking or slight variations of it (Goldberg, 1989, pp. 99-101), and fitness sharing, which enables diversity to be maintained and avoid convergence to single solutions (Coello Coello, 2005).
+Their common strategy involves the assignment of dummy fitness functions on the basis of Pareto ranking or slight variations of it (Goldberg, 1989, pp. 99-101), and fitness sharing, which enables diversity to be maintained and avoids convergence to single solutions (Coello Coello, 2005).